IMDB: Game of Thrones

 My breakdown will focus on the pilot structure, but the Script Notes will go by the screenplay structure.

-Below I have attached a link to the excel breakdown of the file and pilot screenplay:
+Below I have attached a link to the pilot screenplay:

 A scene of the Rangers leaving the gates of the wall is added.